The Plastic Problem in your Beauty Routine

 From removing makeup to cleaning up messes to freshening up after a workout, wipes are quite useful.
-However many wipe cloths are made from a blend of cotton and plastic fabric.
+However many wipes and flushables contain viscose and plastics in the fibres.

-To avoid, check the ingredient lists for polyethylene or polyester blend.
-If the ingredients only share what the liquid is made of, it is best to skip because it’s impossible to know if the brand is not transparent!
+To help avoid, check the ingredient lists for viscose, polyethylene or polyester blend.
+If the ingredients only share the formula for the liquid, it’s best to pass because it’s impossible to know if the brand is not transparent.

-Natracare wipes all use 100% organic cotton cloths, so you can be proud they are all truly biodegradable and compostable — and 100% Plastic Free!
+Natracare wipes all use certified organic cotton cloth or simply paper, so you can trust each wipe is truly biodegradable and compostable – and 100% plastic free!

 Plastic In Cotton Buds (Q-Tips)